Canted Red Dot Sights: Faster Target Transitions with Offset Optics

 For competition shooters who need to shoot at variable distances with the speed of a greased lightning bolt, a single LPVO is not going to cut it.
 A canted red dot sight, however, allows a shooter to transition from rapid fire targets at 25 yards or less to precision aiming at 100 yards with the flick of a wrist.

-Sightmark’s Mini Shot M Spec Solar combines the compact nature of a pistol red dot sight with the fast target acquisition of a traditional close combat optic.
-Rather than mounting a full-sized 9oz red dot to your weapon, the M Spec Solars are unobstructive and light.
 The M Spec M2 Solar comes available for RMR pistol footprints, compatible with 45-degree offset mounts (available on Amazon for as low as $25).
-Their hooded designs make them perfect for shooting in bright environments while giving them protection from the environment.
+Their hooded designs make them perfect for shooting in bright environments while giving them protection from the elements.
 If a shooter is worried about mounting compatibility, they can also be attached to a Weaver or Picatinny rail directly with their included adapters.

 With offset sights like the Mini Shot M Spec Solar, a shooter can be deadly accurate at any range, and transitioning between CQB and long-range shooting at the flick of a wrist is a tactical skill with usefulness both at the range and in the field.
+Whether you're training for competition or preparing for a dynamic scenario, canted red dot sights offer speed and flexibility that scopes alone simply can’t match.

 Previous

-The evolution of the modern rifle scope
+The History of the Riflescope

 POSTED BY Michael Valderrama ·